everymind/CuttleShuttle_Paper/README.md

 ### To replicate Results section "Accuracy of prey capture":

-1) [Download the full experimental dataset](https://doi.org/10.7910/DVN/DWAWJW) from the Harvard Dataverse.
-If you don't have enough storage space for the full dataset, [download just the .csv files](https://www.dropbox.com/sh/zzm4kk9iis3cue1/AADCdZU6GV-bMp9tUrIL-glQa?dl=0).
+1) [Download the .csv files](https://www.dropbox.com/sh/zzm4kk9iis3cue1/AADCdZU6GV-bMp9tUrIL-glQa?dl=0) containing the timestamps of various "moments of interest" (MOIs) during the experimental sessions.

 2) Open file `CuttleShuttle_01_probabilityMOI.py`.
 Modify variable `dataset_dir` to point to the folder location where you saved the full experimental dataset (or just the `.csv` files).
 Modify the variable `plots_dir` to a folder where you would like to save the output of this script (`.png` image files).
 Save the file, then open a development environment set up to run python scripts, navigate to this folder, then run this script by typing ```python CuttleShuttle_01_probabilityMOI.py --MOI catches```.
 Type `python CuttleShuttle_01_probabilityMOI.py -h` for more info/options.
 Note that this script will generate a logfile named `probabilityMOIs_[today's date and time].log`.